-Pakistan’s Fatima Sana breaks record for fastest 50 in women’s T20Is
+Pakistan’s Fatima Sana breaks world record for fastest 50 in women’s T20

 Pakistan captain Sana scored 50 off 15 balls in a match-winning innings against Zimbabwe in Karachi.

-Pakistan’s Fatima Sana has broken the record for the fastest half-century in women’s T20 international cricket matches, with a 15-ball 50 against Zimbabwe in Karachi, Pakistan.
+Pakistan’s Fatima Sana has broken the world record for the fastest half-century in women’s T20 international cricket with a 15-ball 50 against Zimbabwe.

-Playing at home, the all-rounder top-scored with 62 runs off 19 balls as Pakistan beat the visitors by 133 runs and sealed the series 3-0 at the National Stadium on Friday.
+Playing at home at the National Stadium in Karachi, the all-rounder top-scored with 62 runs off 19 balls as Pakistan beat the visitors by 133 runs and sealed the series 3-0.

-Sana broke the record of an 18-ball half-century that was jointly held by Sophie Devine of New Zealand, Phoebe Litchfield of Australia, and Richa Ghosh of India.
+Sana broke the record of an 18-ball half-century jointly held by Sophie Devine of New Zealand, Phoebe Litchfield of Australia and India’s Richa Ghosh.

-The captain let loose from the first delivery of her innings, scoring a boundary past the point region, as Pakistan chose to bat first.
-Her innings comprised 10 fours and two sixes as she took apart the Zimbabwean pace attack in an innings that was played at a strike rate of 326.
+The captain let loose from the first delivery of her innings, scoring a boundary past point, as Pakistan chose to bat first.
+Hitting 10 fours and two sixes, she took apart the Zimbabwean pace attack in an innings that was played at a strike rate of 326.

 Predictably named player of the match, Sana helped Pakistan post 223-4 in 20 overs and took one wicket as Zimbabwe were bowled out for 90 runs in 17.1 overs.